Aberdeen buys Artio Global, stake in SVG Advisers

-LONDON British fund manager Aberdeen Asset Management (ADN.L) has unveiled two acquisitions, a U.S. fund manager and a 50.1 percent stake in an international private equity business, to buy its way into new markets.
+LONDON Aberdeen Asset Management has unveiled two acquisitions, a U.S. fund manager and a 50.1 percent stake in an international private equity business, to buy its way into new markets.

 The deals were part of a cautious strategy of expansion through bolt-on acquisitions and did not mark the start of an aggressive buying spree, chief executive Martin Gilbert said.